 - The Environmental Contract is signed between the relevant parties; - One week's written notice given to the Department before commencement of any construction activity (As per the EA); - EMPr has been approved by the relevant authorities; - On-Site Start-Up Meeting has been held; - Site and No-Go areas has been demarcated; - Contractors are in possession of the EMPr and other relevant documentation; - Contractors signed the Declaration Of Understanding; - All mandatory site equipment is in place; and - On Site Environmental Education & Awareness training session has taken place with all relevant construction personnel present.

 NB: Work refers to: Camp Establishment, construction activities.

 3. ENVIRONMENTAL CONDITIONS OF APPROVAL

+- Conditions Of environmental authorisation

+- · Recommendations contained in EIR

-- Conditions Of environmental authorisation - Original Basic Assessment Report Recommendations see Appendix 11 - Local Authority Conditions of Approval if applicable
+- Local Authority Conditions of Approval if applicable

 4. ISSUES OF CONCERN